n0tmast3r/Qpro-Enhanced-FT/README.md

 may take hours.
 Installing the CUDA-enabled PyTorch wheel does not replace the Windows NVIDIA display driver—the driver must already be installed and working.

-Live tongue tracking runs the selected model through ONNX Runtime + DirectML on the GPU, so the tracking process never loads PyTorch or CUDA: about 0.3 GB of RAM instead of ~1.1 GB, with identical outputs and less CPU per frame.
-The first start with a new model converts it once (a few seconds) into a `.onnx` twin next to the checkpoint.
-If DirectML or ONNX Runtime is unavailable, tracking falls back to PyTorch automatically.
-Runtimes installed before this change receive ONNX Runtime the next time tongue tracking starts.

 ## Included profiles

-- `Developer visual-axis mapping v2` is a demonstrator calibrated to the original developer.
-Eye anatomy and headset fit differ, so its absolute alignment may be imperfect for another wearer.
 - `Developer-trained tongue model v8 (demo)` is trained on one person.
 It is useful as an immediate bootstrap/demo, not a universal model.
 Quick refinement is recommended for another wearer; false positives and blind spots remain possible